-- Should I monitor my blood pressure at home?
+- Should I check my blood pressure at home?

 - I have these other health conditions.
 How can I best manage them together?

-- Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+- Are there brochures or other printed material that I can have?
+What websites do you recommend?

 What to expect from your doctor

 Your health care provider is likely to ask you a number of questions, including: